Notes on diesel

 .

-There is a stronger constraint than MySQL 8.0's engine, where only columns that appear in GROUP BY can be specified in SELECT in the QueryBuilder.
+QueryBuilder has a stronger constraint than MySQL 8.0's engine, where only columns that appear in GROUP BY can be specified in SELECT.

-Therefore, you need to write the following code using raw SQL (A and B have a 1:N relationship).
+Therefore, descriptions like the following need to be written in raw SQL (A and B have a 1:many relationship).

 SELECT A.*